What Is an Employee Exit Interview?

 1. Ask Questions, and Pay Close Attention in an Exit Interview

 You will want to listen carefully to what you are told in an exit interview and make sure that you ask a lot of questions.
 This will help ensure that you are hearing what the employee is saying and what he or she is not saying.
 Both are important.
 It is easy to make a leap of faith and assume that you understand what the employee is describing, but the employee's words may not accurately convey the employee's true feelings.

-By understanding the positive aspects of employment with your organization, it will be easier to retain critical employees and improve your workplace productivity.
+By understanding the positive aspects of employment with your organization, it will also make it easier for you to retain critical employees and improve your workplace productivity.
 You will have the information you need to make the changes necessary to provide a desirable workplace.

 Because you are allowed to ask almost any question in an exit interview, it's a good time to inquire about compensation and benefits at competing companies.
 You may discover you top the list.
 You could also ask the person that is leaving for any positive information they want to share about managers, the organizational mission, the vision of the company, and if your organization excels at communication.

 3. Create a Comfortable Environment for the Exit Interview

 You need to assure the employee who is leaving that the feedback he or she provides will be combined with other employee feedback and presented to management in an aggregated format.
 This helps distill any anxiety on the part of the employee that there will be reprisals for less than positive feedback.